lawrennd/old_talks/_philosophy/decision-making-and-diversity.md

 > There will be single absolute policy that should be followed slavishly in all circumstances

+### George Box

+> Since all models are wrong the scientist must be alert to what is importantly wrong.
+It is inappropriate to be concerned about mice when there are tigers abroad.
+>
+> George E. P. Box [@Box-science76]

 ### Tigers and Trolleys

 * A simple switch in the points, is deterministic/mechanistic